apache/parquet-format/CONTRIBUTING.md

 3. Forward incompatible.
 A file written under a newer version of the format with the feature enabled cannot be read under an older version of the format (e.g. adding and using a new compression algorithm).
-It is expected any feature in this category will provide a signal to older readers, so they can unambiguously determine that they cannot properly read the file (e.g. via adding a new value to an existing enum).
+Any feature in this category will provide a signal to older readers, so they can unambiguously determine that they cannot properly read the file.
+There are two mechanisms for providing this functionality:
+     1. Adding values to existing enums/unions (e.g. Sort Order,
+        encodings, compression) are all covered by this mechanism.
+     2. Reserving a new bit in the [PARX](ParxMagicNumber.md) footer feature bitmap for other structural changes that an older reader would not be able to accept.

 New features are intended to be widely beneficial to users of Parquet, and therefore it is hoped third-party implementations will adopt them quickly after they are introduced.
+It is expected that implementations will provide a configuration mechanism to users to enable features.
+It is recommended that implementations provide at least a way to enable all relevant features given a specification version (e.g. major and minor version).
+In addition, implementations might also choose to enable features at a finer-grained level, with feature flags initially defaulted to "off".

-It is assumed that writing new parts of the format, and especially forward incompatible features, will be configured with a feature flag defaulted to "off", and at some future point the feature is turned on by default (reading of the new feature will typically be enabled without configuration or defaulted to on).
-Some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a feature to avoid compatibility issues across the ecosystem.
-Therefore, the Parquet PMC gives the following recommendations for managing features:
+Some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a given specification version across the ecosystem.
+Therefore, the Parquet PMC gives the following recommendations for managing the default specification version used for writing:

 1. Backward compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.

-2. Forward compatible features/changes may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
-For features that may pose a significant performance regression to older format readers, libaries should consider delaying default enablement until 1 year after the release of the parquet-java implementation that contains the feature implementation.
+2. Minor format versions may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
+For releases that may pose a significant performance regression to older format readers, libraries should consider delaying default enablement until 1 year after the parquet-java implementation for that format version is released.

-3. Forward incompatible features/changes should not be turned on by default until 2 years after the parquet-java implementation containing the feature is released.
-It is recommended that changing the default value for a forward incompatible feature flag should be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighed in release notes).
+3. Specifications with major version upgrades should not be turned on by default until 2 years after the parquet-java implementation for the specification has been released.
+It is recommended that changing the default value for a major version bump be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighted in release notes).

 For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues.
-Additionally, while it is up to maintainers of individual open-source implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling features by default along the same timelines as `parquet-java`.
+Additionally, while it is up to maintainers of individual open-source implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling specific format versions by default along the same timelines as `parquet-java`.
 Parquet-java will wait to enable features by default until the most conservative timelines outlined above have been exceeded.
 This timeline is an attempt to balance ensuring